ABGeov/ABGeov/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on finanças.
-- 🌱 I’m learning desenvolvimento front-end
+- 🌱 I'm studying postgraduate studies in Data Analytics at FIAP
 - 📫 How to reach me: E-mail: Ab.geovanna24@gmail.com - Celular (11) 99866-8409 (Whatsapp)